yagizbrotv/yagizbrotv/README.md

 I'm Yağız Sarıdoğan
-I am a fresh Bilkent Student
+I am a fresh Bilkent University student
 I major in computer science